Pre-Book eCA & avoid last-minute rush

 • This is also a retirement-oriented investment scheme that seeks to provide a regular income to investors after they retire.

-• The scheme can choose a fixed pension amount of INR 1000 to INR 5000 per month when the investor attains 60 years of age.
-The amount of pension would depend on the investor’s age on joining the APY and the amount of investment done by him/her
+• The scheme can choose a fixed monthly pension amount of INR 1000 to INR 5000 when the investor attains 60.
+The amount of pension would depend on the investor’s age on joining the APY and the amount of investment done by him/her.

-• Joint life annuities can also be availed under the scheme wherein the spouse of the annuitant would receive the annuity payouts on the death of the annuitant.
-Moreover, on the death of the spouse, the contributed amount is paid back to the nominee
+• Joint life annuities can also be availed under the scheme wherein the annuitant's spouse would receive the annuity payouts on the annuitant's death.
+Moreover, the contributed amount is paid back to the nominee on the spouse's death.

-• Individuals aged between 18 years and 40 years can join the Atal Pension Yojana scheme as it requires a minimum period of 20 years before payments start at the age of 60 years
+• Individuals aged between 18 and 40 years can join the Atal Pension Yojana scheme as it requires a minimum period of 20 years before payments start at 60 years.

 • If the investor dies before attaining 60 years of age, the spouse can choose to exit the scheme and avail of the accumulated corpus or continue with the scheme till the stipulated tenure